-Following these checks on postcodes, in this publication a very small number of applications (45, 0%) were made by people with Scottish postcodes that could not be matched to a local authority or health board.
-A very small proportion (380, 0%) did not include address information and therefore could not be matched to a local authority, health board or country [Table 5, Table 6, Table 7 and Table 8].
+Following these checks on postcodes, in this publication a very small number of applications (30, 0%) were made by people with Scottish postcodes that could not be matched to a local authority or health board.
+A very small proportion (305, 0%) did not include address information and therefore could not be matched to a local authority, health board or country [Table 5, Table 6, Table 7, Table 8 and Table 11].

-This publication includes a revision to the methodology to assign a small number of payments which cannot be linked to the full applicant details.
-Previously these payments were manually assigned to local authorities.
-However, these have now been included in within the 'unknown' category in order to improve the repeatability of the analysis.
+A small number of payments cannot be linked to the full applicant details.
+These have been included in the 'unknown' geography category in order to ensure the repeatability of the analysis [Table 11].